Pilecki Institute

 The Pilecki Institute (Instytut Pileckiego; full name Instytut Solidarności i Męstwa imienia Witolda Pileckiego, lit.
 Witold Pilecki's Institute of Solidarity and Courage) is a Polish government institution in care of preserving the memory, documenting and researching the historical experiences of Polish citizens and increasing awareness regarding totalitarianism in the 20th century.
 Its patron is Witold Pilecki.

-The organization has been called Polish Yad Vashem.
+The organization has been called the Polish Yad Vashem.
+In 2019, the Pilecki Institute opened its headquarters in Berlin.

 Activities

 Research

 The Pilecki Institute's researchers participate in interdisciplinary research projects devoted to totalitarianism and the history of Poland in the 20th century.
 The Institute gathers researchers who specialize in political science, sociology, history and Jewish studies.
 It gathers and publishes documents concerning its scope of interests, provides support for scientific research, especially connected to the victims of Nazism and Communism.
 The studies are concerned primarily with World War II and its consequences.
 The Institute also translates works on totalitarianism into Polish.

 Education

 The Institute carries out educational projects and events.